 Mancini Ranch is a truly distinctive vineyard.
-Situated in the Russian River Valley among pinot noir and chardonnay vineyards, Mancini is home to a host of interesting grape varieties like cinsault, peloursin, carignane, and zinfandel.
-Its history is just as unique; the first vines on the ranch were planted in 1922, in the midst of Prohibition!
-The old vines at this historic site are protected by the Historic Vineyard Society.
+Situated in the Russian River Valley among pinot noir and chardonnay vineyards, Mancini is home to a host of interesting grape varieties such as cinsault, peloursin, carignane, and zinfandel.
+Its history is just as unique; the first vines on the ranch were planted in 1922, in the midst of Prohibition.
+The old vines at this historic site are recognized by the Historic Vineyard Society.

 Piner & Olivet Neighborhood, Russian River Valley, Sonoma County